You

 Arena is a Tony Award nominated composer and songwriter.

-an adjunct member of the faculty at Vanderbilt University
+adjunct member of the faculty at Vanderbilt University in

-in Nashville, Tenn.
-He has taught songwriting workshops
+Nashville, TN.
+He has taught songwriting workshops throughout

-throughout the U.S and, as a staff songwriter for Curb
+the U.S and, as a staff songwriter for Curb Magnatone Music

-Magnatone Music Publishing, he composed songs for the
+Publishing, composed songs for the musical "Urban Cowboy,"